 According to a recent survey by the National Federation of State High School Associations (NFHS), over 7.9 million U.S. students currently participate in high school athletics, breaking previous records for the 29th consecutive year.
-As participation and support for every sport from soccer to football, lacrosse, and track and field continues to grow, so do the needs and expectations for athletic facilities.
+As participation and support for every sport from soccer to football, lacrosse, and track and field continues to grow, so do the needs and expectations for athletic facility design.

 New industry trends ensure high school athletic facilities are as user and spectator-friendly as the large, professional stadiums students aspire to play in.